The Smith River is not a location for another failed mining experiment.

 Montana’s Smith River is renowned for its spectacular scenery, towering limestone canyons, and blue-ribbon trout fishery.
 It originates high in the Castle Mountains of central Montana, and flows through remote canyons before it empties into the Missouri River about 10 miles downstream of Great Falls.

 It is Montana’s only permitted river due to the exceptional public demand to experience its fishing and recreational opportunities.
-And, it’s an important economic engine – generating upwards of $10 million in annual revenue from these activities.
+And, it’s an important economic engine – generating upwards of $10 million in economic activity for Montana.
 A portion of the river is managed as a State Park, featuring an incredible 59-mile stretch of river with only one put-in and one take-out point.

 The Smith River and its tributaries provide crucial habitat and spawning grounds for regional trout fisheries.
 The Sheep Creek drainage accounts for over half of tributary spawning of rainbow trout in the Smith River drainage, and rainbow trout have been known to travel nearly 200 miles round-trip from the Missouri River to spawn!

 The Smith River depends on clean cold water from its tributaries to sustain the aquatic life within its banks and the agricultural operations along it.
-Demands on the river’s waters already exceed available flows in many years, creating challenges for downstream water users.
+Demands on the river’s waters already often exceed available flows in many years, creating challenges for downstream water users.

 The proposed mine is particularly a concern because the mine will have to dig into sulfide minerals, which when exposed to air and water, can react to form sulfuric acid in a process known as acid mine drainage.
 Acid mine drainage is highly toxic to fish and other aquatic life.